matplotlib/mplcairo/README.rst

 with these versions is too old and vendoring of libc++ appears to be fragile.
 Help for packaging would be welcome.

-mplcairo can use Raqm_ (≥0.2) for complex text layout if it is available.
+mplcairo can use Raqm_ (≥0.2) for complex text layout and handling of OpenType font features.
 Refer to the instructions on that project's website for installation on Linux and macOS.
 You may want to look at https://github.com/HOST-Oman/libraqm-cmake for Windows build scripts.

 .. _pybind11-1362: https://github.com/pybind/pybind11/issues/1362